 Common Name: Devil's Bit Scabious

-Succisa pratensis is a Perennial up to 0.40 metres tall.
+Succisa pratensis is a perennial plant that can grow up to 0.40 metres tall.

 Europe, including Britain, south and east from Norway to N. Africa, Siberia and the Caucasus.